 Woman dressed warmly in camouflage and standing in marsh reeds aims a shotgun into the air

 Hunting is an important wildlife management tool that we recognize as a healthy, traditional outdoor pastime, deeply rooted in America’s heritage.
-Hunting can instill a unique understanding and appreciate of wildlife, their behavior, and their habitat needs.
+Hunting can instill a unique understanding and appreciation of wildlife, their behavior, and habitat needs.

 Safety

-In addition to State regulations, safety zones, closed areas, and archery-only areas are designated on the refuge to maintain safety on and around the refuge.
+In accordance with State regulations, designated safety zones, restricted areas, and archery-only zones have been established to uphold public safety within and surrounding the refuge.

 Firearms